01 of 10

 The pump, (powerhead) draws the tank water and “pushes” it into the denitrator cylinder.
 You can feed the pump from a sump or by placing it directly into your aquarium if you aren’t running a sump system.
 Either way works but if you feed from the aquarium itself, make sure to use a pre-filter over the intake line!
 Actually, this isn’t a bad idea for a sump-feed setup either…this will prolong the inevitable buildup of detritus inside the denitrator and assist in keeping everything as clean as... possible.

 Attach your choice of ball valve or similar to the OUTPUT side of the denitrator.
 Remember that you installed 2 fittings during the construction phase.
 Depending upon your selection of product, you MAY have to use the same method of reducing the tubing diameters as you did when tapping off the pump.
-I chose the Kent Marine Reverse Osmosis ball valves as they are the correct size and are also small enough to fit in the limited space under a cabinet/stand.
+We chose the Kent Marine Reverse Osmosis ball valves as they are the correct size and are also small enough to fit in the limited space under a cabinet/stand.
 By starting with a wide-open flow rate, slowly begin to close the valve until a steady dripping is evident at the output side of the valve.
 Run your hose back into the sump or into the aquarium and secure it so it doesn’t flop out onto your carpet and ruin your whole day!

 Your target drip-rate is fast but not a steady stream!
 You’ll have to experiment a bit depending upon the model and operation of the valve.